raspberrypilearning/getting-started-with-raspberry-pi-lesson/Lesson-1/lesson-plan-1.md

 	- monitor cable
 	- Raspberry Pi

-	Ask the class to name and describe each component as you connect it to the RPi in front of them.
+	Ask the class to name and describe each component as you connect it to the Raspberry Pi in front of them.

 	Explain that these components are **hardware**.
 Hardware refers to the physical elements of the computer that you can see and touch.
 This includes what is sometimes hidden inside the case.